Help Save TPPP and Title X – What You Can Do

 - 85% of adults (including 75% of Republicans and 89% of Democrats) favor maintaining federal funding for the Teen Pregnancy Prevention Program and the Personal Responsibility Education Program.

 - 75% of adults (including 66% of Republicans and 84% of Democrats) favor continuing the Title X Program.

 - Develop a statement or news release to make sure local press know about the grants serving your area, and the great work they’re supporting in your community.

 - Create documents that demonstrate the scope of your project, how much funding is going into the state or district, and how many people are being served with the funds.
-See these grantee Success Stories created by the Office of Adolescent Health for some good examples, and a great one-pager from TPP Program grantee, Mission West Virginia.
+See grantee Success Stories created by the Office of Adolescent Health for some good examples, and a great one-pager from TPP Program grantee, Mission West Virginia.
 Include your documents when reaching out to your members of Congress.